Srivijaya: Religion

-In the 5th century AD, the Chinese monk Faxian visited the region.
+In the 5th century, the Chinese monk Faxian visited the region.
 250 years later, the monk Yijing stayed in Srivijaya for six months and studied Sanskrit.
 According to Yijing, within Palembang there were more than 1,000 monks studying for themselves and training traveling scholars who were going from India to China and vice versa.
 Most of these travelers stayed in Palembang for long periods of time to wait for Monsoon winds to help further their journey.

 A stronghold of Vajrayana Buddhism, Srivijaya attracted pilgrims and scholars from other parts of Asia.
 These included the Chinese monk Yijing, who made several lengthy visits to Sumatra on his way to study at Nalanda University in India in 671 and 695, and the 11th century Bengali Buddhist scholar Atisha, who played a major role in the development of Vajrayana Buddhism in Tibet.
 Yijing and other monks of his time practiced a pure version of Buddhism although the religion allowed for cultural changes to be made.
 He is also given credit for translating Buddhist text which has the most instructions on the discipline of the religion.
 Yijing wrote his memoir of Buddhism whilst in Srivijaya.
 Travellers to these islands mentioned that gold coins were in use in the coastal areas but not inland.
 Srivijaya drew in priests from as far away as Korea.

 A notable Srivijayan and revered Buddhist scholar was Dharmakirti who taught Buddhist philosophy in Srivijaya and Nalanda.
 The language diction of many inscriptions found near where Srivijaya once reigned incorporated Indian Tantric conceptions.
 This evidence makes it clear the relationship of the ruler and the concept of bodhisattva—one who was to become a Buddha.
 This is the first evidence seen in the archaeological record of a Southeast Asian ruler regarded as a religious leader/figure.

 One thing researchers have found Srivijaya to be lacking is an emphasis in art and architecture.
 While neighboring regions have evidence of intricate architecture, Palembang lacks Buddhist stupas or sculptures.

 Hinduism was also practiced in Srivijaya.
 This is based on the discovery of the Bumiayu temple ruin, a red brick Shivaist Hindu temple compound built and used between the 8th and 13th century.
 The Bumiayu temple site is located by the banks of the Lematang River, a tributary of the Musi River.
 This temple compound was probably built by a Kedatuan within Srivijaya's mandala.
 The fact that a Hindu temple was discovered within the area of predominantly Buddhist Srivijaya suggests that Srivijaya's two religious groups coexisted quite harmoniously.

 According to the styles of Shiva and Agastya statues found in Bumiayu temple 1, those Hindu statues are dated from around the 9th to 10th-century.
 By the 12th to 13th-century it seems that the faith in Bumiayu was shifted from Hinduism to Tantric Buddhism.